 - Self-service access requests with policy-based approval workflows

-Organizations implementing enterprise-wide AI governance report significantly better outcomes than ad-hoc approaches.
+Organizations implementing enterprise-wide AI governance can standardize access controls, auditability, and policy enforcement across AI clients and internal tools.
 MintMCP's governance architecture provides the foundation for consistent, enforceable AI policies.

-The platform supports both shared and per-user authentication models—flexibility to configure service accounts at the admin level or enable individual OAuth flows based on organizational requirements.
+The platform supports both shared and per-user authentication models, with flexibility to configure service accounts at the admin level or enable individual OAuth flows based on organizational requirements.
+For internal agents, Agent Bundles add per-agent identity, M2M auth, scoped tools, and an “act as agent” flow for connectors that require per-agent OAuth.

 Real-time Monitoring and Observability: Gain MCP Insights